pivotal/docs-tap/app-sso/troubleshoot.hbs.md

 # Troubleshoot Application Single Sign-on

+This topic tells you how to troubleshoot Application Single Sign-On (commonly called AppSSO).

 ## Why is my AuthServer not working?

 Generally, `AuthServer.status` is designed to provide you with helpful feedback to debug a faulty `AuthServer`.